Responsive Menu

 • Trucker hats (hello, Von Dutch!)

-• Butterfly clips and headbands
+• Butterfly clips and colorful headbands

 • Rhinestone-encrusted everything

-• Large hoop earrings
+• Chunky hoop earrings

-• Tinted sunglasses in every color
+• Tinted sunglasses in every shade

 Popular Footwear of the 2000s

-• UGG Boots: Worn with everything—even miniskirts.
+• UGG Boots: Worn with everything — even miniskirts.

 Hairstyles and Makeup Trends

-• Thin, pencil-drawn eyebrows
+Brows: Thin, pencil-drawn arches.

 Gendered Style Differences in the 2000s

-Men’s Fashion:
+Men’s Fashion

-• Oversized jeans and baggy cargo pants
+• Oversized jeans and baggy cargos

-• Graphic tees and basketball jerseys
+• Graphic tees, jerseys, and hoodies

 • Chains, bandanas, and snapback hats

-Women’s Fashion:
+Women’s Fashion

-• Low-rise jeans, mini skirts, peasant tops
+• Low-rise jeans, mini skirts, and peasant tops

 • Butterfly motifs and glittery embellishments

-• Halter tops and backless tops
+• Halter and backless tops

 2000s Fashion Icons